kirbyj/vPhon/README.md

 - Following Brunelle (2015), orthographic *tr* is /ʈ/ and <ch> is /c/.
 - Pham (2006) represents non-labial finals as placeless in these dialects; vPhon simply implements the merger in both the underlying and surface forms.
 - It is not clear that "Central Vietnamese" is a meaningful construct.
 Even a careful study of the speech of Huế city has not been carried out for some time.
 When invoked with `-d c`, vPhon simply produces segmental forms as for Southern Vietnamese with Chao tone numbers basically following Nguyễn Văn Lợi (2012).

+### Spelling pronunciation (experimental)

+Supplying the `o` option to the `--dialect` argument will generate a kind of spelling pronunication, where no phonological rules are applied and most spelling differences are translated into unique phones.
+This is best used in concert with the `-p` flag.

 ### Things not currently represented